 As provided under FERPA, information concerning Code violations for alcohol and/or drugs may be shared with parents.
 In addition, Code violations may also be shared with some academic departments upon request and as necessary to fulfill their professional obligations.
 A procedure exists between Student Affairs and Athletics that provides for full exchange of information concerning Code violations by student athletes with the pertinent athletic personnel and the Athletic Director.

 10.2 Retention and Destruction

+In cases in which a student is found not responsible, all records related to that student’s cumulative conduct history will be retained for seven years from the date of the incident.

 Sanctions Less than Suspension or Expulsion

-In cases in which students are found in violation and receive a sanction less than Suspension or Expulsion, with or without additional terms and conditions, all records related to that students’ cumulative conduct history will be retained for seven years from the date of the student’s last conduct violation.
+In cases in which a student is found in violation and receives a sanction less than Suspension or Expulsion, with or without additional conditions, all records related to that student’s cumulative conduct history will be retained for seven years from the date of the student’s last conduct violation.
 Student conduct records may be retained indefinitely at the discretion of the Vice Provost.

 Suspension or Expulsion

-In cases in which students are found in violation and receive a sanction of suspension or expulsion, conduct records will be retained on a permanent basis.
+In cases in which a student is found in violation and receives a sanction of suspension, conduct records may be retained indefinitely at the discretion of the Vice Provost, but not less than seven years.
+In cases in which a student is found in violation and receives a sanction of expulsion, conduct records will be retained on a permanent basis.

 Student Organization Records